scikit-multilearn/scikit-multilearn/docs/source/classify.rst

 MEKA classifiers
 ----------------

-In a situation when one needs a method not yet implemented in scikit-multilearn - a MEKA/MULAN wrapper is provided and described in section :ref:`mekawrapper`.
+In a situation when one needs a method not yet implemented in scikit-multilearn - a MEKA/MULAN wrapper is provided and described in the section :ref:`mekawrapper`.